 Pour filling into crust, smoothing top, then put springform pan in a shallow baking pan (in case springform leaks).
 Bake until center is just set, 50 to 60 minutes.
 Transfer to rack and cool 5 minutes.
 (Leave oven on.)

 Make topping: Whisk together sour cream, sugar, and liqueur (if using) in a bowl, then spread on top of cheesecake and bake 5 additional minutes.

 Cool cheesecake completely in pan on rack, about 3 hours.
 Chill, covered, until cold, at least 4 hours.
 Remove side of pan and bring back to room temperature before serving.

 Do ahead: Baked cheesecake can be chilled, covered, up to 1 week.

 Want to make cheesecake bars?
-I use a 9×13-inch cake pan and line the bottom and sides with one large piece of foil with no tears in it.
+Line the bottom and sides of a 9×13-inch cake pan with one large piece of foil with no tears in it.
 (I find that flipping your cake pan over and molding the foil over top and sides first, before flipping it back over and lining the pan with this foil, causes less tearing.)
 Coat it lightly with butter or nonstick spray.
-I like to use a 1.5x or 2x the crust recipe, or it’s just too thin to hold up.
+Either 1.5x or 2x the crust recipe so you have a substantial enough base for a bar.
 Press it across the bottom and then 1/2-inch up the sides, then chill it as you do above.
 Make the pumpkin layer as written above and pour it on top.
 This bakes at 350°F for 30 to 40 minutes (check it at 30, then 35 to be safe), i.e. it’s much faster.
 Continue with the sour cream topping as written.
-To serve it once totally chilled, carefully lift the whole pan out using the foil sling and transfer it to your counter.
+To serve it once it’s totally chilled, carefully lift the whole pan out using the foil sling and transfer it to your counter.
 Use a knife dipped in hot water to make clean slices, and wipe the knife between cuts.
 I cut mine into 24 squares.